 Intel Core2Duo processors

 Sold around 2007-2008.
 Dual core processors - one processor with 2 cores (brains, effectively).
-These days we mainly only supply these in laptops.
 Fine for SD editing, not so good for HD, although it depends on the format in which the footage is stored.

 Intel Core2Quad processors